Master of Culture Health and Medicine, College of Arts and Social Sciences

 Suzanne is a Director in the International Legal Practice Group in the Legal Division of the Department of Foreign Affairs and Trade.
 She has led the International Law Section, the International Law Advising and Treaties Section and the Sea Law and Antarctica Section.
 Suzanne was named Woman Lawyer of the Year for Government by the ACT Women Lawyers Association in 2018.
 She is a Visiting Government Fellow at the University of Melbourne Law School and has taught international law at ANU.
 She completed her LLM specialising in public international law at University College London and her LLB at the University of Western Australia.

-Akila, S 2018, 'Networks of protection'.
-In H Cullen, J Harrington & C Renshaw (eds), Experts, Networks and International Law, Cambridge University Press, Cambridge, pp. 21-46.
+• Akila S (2018) ‘Networks of protection’.
+In Cullen H, Harrington J and Renshaw C (eds), Experts, Networks and International Law, Cambridge University Press, Cambridge.

 Dr